stellar/go/exp/services/webauth/README.md

   webauth [command]

 Available Commands:
-  genjwtkey   Generate a JWT ECDSA key serve       Run the SEP-10 Web Authentication server
+  convjwtkey2jwk Convert a JWT ECDSA private key ASN.1 DER Base64 encoded that was generated with the old genjwtkey command to a JSON Web Key genjwk         Generate a JSON Web Key (ECDSA/ES256) for JWT issuing serve          Run the SEP-10 Web Authentication server

 Flags:
   -h, --help   help for webauth